Forever Evil (film): Release

-Home media

-Forever Evil was released in heavily edited form on VHS in May 1990.
+Forever Evil was produced as the fifth made-for-video horror production from United Home Video.
+It was released directly to the home video market in October 1987.
+A re-release, in heavily edited form, followed on VHS in May 1990.
 It was later released for the first time on DVD by VCI Video on November 30, 2004.
-VCI would later re-release the film on September 11, 2012 as a part of its "Scream Theater Double Feature" movie pack alongside Children Shouldn't Play With Dead Things (1972).
+VCI re-released the film on September 11, 2012, as a part of its "Scream Theater Double Feature" movie pack alongside Children Shouldn't Play With Dead Things (1972).

 Critical response

 Forever Evil received a mostly negative response from critics upon its initial release, with many calling it another "Evil Dead rip-off".

+Writing in the Houston Chronicle upon the film's initial release, Bruce Westbrook described it as "competently photographed, edited and scored" with acting of "earnest conviction," but criticized Freeman Williams' script as "a rambling, vague affair" and concluded that the story was "too dull to play it this straight."

 Author John Stanley gave the film a negative review, stating that the film "only comes to life with the appearance of a zombie-like creature that cannot be killed, and the efforts of hero and heroine to do the monster in."
 In his book The Complete H.P.
 Lovecraft Filmography, author Charles P. Mitchell stated that "although marketed as an explicit horror film, it is actually a rather thoughtful picture rather than a gorefest.
 Unfortunately, it is overlong, and occasionally bogged down with too many irrelevant subplots.
 The script stresses the mystery elements of the story, making its revelations in piecemeal fashion in an attempt to retain audience interest...Forever Evil may be a letdown, but it is a sincere and worthwhile attempt, given the resources at hand."

 The film was not without its supporters.
 Drew Beard fromHorrorNews.net called it "[an] enjoyably awful mid-80s low-budget horror", stating that, although its varied performances, clichéd story, poor direction, special effects, and pacing greatly hindered the film overall; he felt the film was still enjoyable enough to warrant subsequent viewings.
 Scott Aaron Stine gave the film a mixed review, criticizing the film's poor make-up/special effects, and overuse of jumpscares instead of actual tension.
 However, Stine commended the film's script as being "above-average" and "non-formulaic", stating that the film was "interesting enough to keep the viewer from finding something constructive to do."